 If women are not involved directly in scientific research, we lose their specific experiences and local knowledge.
 In many countries throughout the developing world, women have daily needs and routines oriented to their roles as main care-givers to the elderly and children.
 Women make up the majority of agricultural workers too, growing and harvesting food for their families, as well as collecting fresh water for drinking.
 If women are included as both participants in scientific research and as the beneficiaries of scientific research, the impact on children, on the elderly and on local communities will be direct and highly effective.

 OWSD provides PhD and Early Career fellowships for women in science from developing countries

 OWSD has been awarding PhD fellowships, thanks to generous support from Sida, since 1998.
-Over 340 women have received fellowships and over 200 of these women have graduated.
-There are currently 150 fellowship holders on site in countries throughout the developing world.
+Over 470 women have received fellowships and more than 270 of these women have graduated.

 To read more about this progamme, click here.

 In addition, in 2017 OWSD announced a new fellowship for Early Career Women Scientists (ECWS), funded by Canada's International Development Research Centre (IDRC).
 This two-year fellowship provides up to USD 50,000 for women scientists employed in selected developing countries, enabling them to continue their research at an international level while based at their home institutes and to build up research groups that will attract international visitors.

 You can find out more about this programme here.